XinYaoDev/obsidian-rag-plugin/README.md

 -   **Conversation Persistence:** Chat history is automatically saved in `Assets/History/chat_history.json` within your Vault.
 Your data stays in your hands.
 -   **Context Memory:** Automatically loads the last conversation context upon restarting Obsidian, supporting multi-turn dialogue.
--   **🗂️ Session Management System:**
-    -   **Multiple Sessions:** Create, switch, rename, and manage multiple conversation sessions.
-    -   **Recycle Bin:** Deleted sessions are moved to a recycle bin with a 7-day retention period, allowing recovery of accidentally deleted conversations.
-    -   **Empty Recycle Bin:** One-click option to permanently delete all sessions in the recycle bin.
 -   **One-Click Reset:** A trash can icon allows you to clear history instantly and start a new topic.

 ### ⚙️ Flexibility & Intelligence